Alex0424/kubernetes/docs/index.md

 ## 📚 Acknowledgment

-- This guide is inspired by the teachings of **Imran Teli**, my technology instructor.
+- This guide is based on lecture materials provided by **Imran Teli**, my technology instructor.

 - 🧑‍🏫 **By Alexander Lindholm — Beta Version**